 Traditional Developmental Education

 Traditional developmental education models place students in stand-alone courses that cost students time and money but don’t count as college credit.
-Most students placed in this model don’t go on to earn a degree.
-Despite bleak outcomes and the existence of more effective developmental education models, in Illinois, 77% of math students and 67% of English students placed in developmental education are still enrolled in a traditional model of developmental education.
+Most students placed in these ineffectual models are not able to proceed into credit-bearing coursework and won’t go on to earn a degree.

 Strategies to improve developmental education in Illinois